neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getproof.md

   }
   ```

-- Network: Set to the same value as `magic` in the Neo-cli config.json.
+- Network: Set to the same value as `Network` in the Neo-cli config.json.

 - AutoVerify: Set whether to enable verification by default, and if yes, the default active wallet in Neo-cli is used as the verification node.